PRE/POST DIETA

 Follow all the food restrictions for 2 weeks-below, plus..

-Stay on the dieta as listed below up to two weeks - Reshin says its ok to have a little bit of coffee after leaving the center
+Stay on the dieta as listed below up to two weeks, you can add back a little salt - Reshin says its also ok to have a little bit of coffee after leaving the center

 Protect the crown of your head from direct sun and rain